Kartore/spritore/crates/spritore-core/README.md

 # spritore-core

-Low-level Rust engine for generating MapLibre-compatible PNG sprite sheets and JSON indexes from SVG icons.

-Most applications should depend on the `spritore` facade crate.
-Use `spritore-core` directly when building another integration layer or when the smallest dependency surface is preferred.
+`spritore-core` rasterizes SVG icons and builds MapLibre-compatible PNG sprite sheets with JSON indexes.
+Use it when a Rust application already owns the SVG input and wants to handle generated assets in memory.

+It supports two common workflows:

+- Render one SVG to straight-alpha RGBA pixels for MapLibre's `map.addImage`.
+- Combine multiple rendered icons into a PNG sprite sheet and index.

+Most Rust applications can use the `spritore` crate, which re-exports this API.
+Depend on `spritore-core` directly when you do not need the `spritore` command.

 ## Install